eecs280staff/tutorials/docs/setup_xcode.md

 </div>

 ## Prerequisites
-There are no prerequisites for VS Code.
+There are no prerequisites for Xcode.

 ## Restart
-To start clean, first quit VS Code.
+To start clean, first quit Xcode.
 Back up your files, and then delete your project directory.
 Your project directory might be different.
 ```console
 $ pwd
 /Users/awdeorio/src/eecs280